soundpress/RulesOfNYC/docs/c47/index.rst

 (c) Households must report an absence of the household from the assisted unit, as well as the absence of any individual household member, that is expected to last more than 90 days and, where practicable, receive prior approval for the absence.

 (d) A guest shall not reside in an assisted unit for more than 90 days during a year unless such guest is added to the household as a member.
-To add such guest as a member of the household, the program participant must notify HRA of the change in household composition, and HRA shall conduct an interim recertification pursuant to subdivisions (b) and (c) of section 9-07 of this chapter.
+To add such guest as a member of the household, the program participant must notify HRA of the change in household composition, and HRA shall conduct an interim recertification pursuant to subdivisions (b) and (c) of 68 RCNY §9-07.
 If a household does not seek to add a guest as a member of the household, HRA may ask the household to provide verification that the guest is not residing permanently in the assisted unit.

 (e) An applicant household does not have any right or entitlement to have its application selected for review, to be listed on the HRA HOME TBRA waitlist, to any particular position on such waitlist, or to selection for participation in HRA HOME TBRA.
 The preceding sentence does not affect or prejudice any right, independent of this chapter, to bring a judicial action challenging a violation of a constitutional or statutory requirement.